xiaokunzhang/mcp-over-mqtt-site/mcp/specification/2025-03-26/basic/architecture.md

         S2[Server Instance 2]
     end

-    C1 <-- "RPC topic of client-1 and server-name-a" --> S1
+    C1 <-- "RPC topic of client-1 and server instance 1" --> S1
-    C2 <-- "RPC topic of client-2 and server-name-a" --> S1
+    C2 <-- "RPC topic of client-2 and server instance 1" --> S1
-    C3 <-- "RPC topic of client-3 and server-name-a" --> S2
+    C3 <-- "RPC topic of client-3 and server instance 2" --> S2
-    C4 <-- "RPC topic of client-4 and server-name-a" --> S2
+    C4 <-- "RPC topic of client-4 and server instance 2" --> S2

 ```

-This allows us to achieve high availability and scalability on the MCP server side, each MCP server can start multiple instances (processes):
+This allows us to achieve high availability and scalability on the MCP server side:

-- When scaling up, existing MCP clients remain connected to the old server processes, while new MCP clients have the opportunity to initiate initialization requests to the new server processes.
+- When scaling up, existing MCP clients remain connected to the old server instances, while new MCP clients have the opportunity to initiate initialization requests to the new server instances.

-- When scaling down, MCP clients could re-initiate initialization requests to the MCP server, thereby connecting to another server process.
+- When scaling down, MCP clients could re-initiate initialization requests to the MCP server, thereby connecting to another server instance.